dingzhouhub/EECS545-project-STGCN/README.md

 We modified parts of the code and added a different function to capture the spatial features.

 ## Analysis
 We have 2 STGCN models and 2 baseline models.
-Model name:
+Models name:
 1st Order (equal theta)
 Single Parameter (theta0=0)
 Arima